ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 An Action SHOULD have an [endTime], which MUST be in ISO 8601 date format and SHOULD be specified to at least the precision of a day.
 An Action MAY have a [startTime] meeting the same specifications.

-An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument](http://schema.org/instrument) which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.
+An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.

 An Action's status MAY be recorded in an [actionStatus] property.
-The status must be one of the values enumerated by [ActionStatusType]: `ActiveActionStatus`, `CompletedActionStatus`, `FailedActionStatus` or `PotentialActionStatus`.
+The status must be one of the values enumerated by [ActionStatusType]: [ActiveActionStatus], [CompletedActionStatus], [FailedActionStatus] or [PotentialActionStatus].

 An Action which has failed MAY record any error information in an [error](http://schema.org/error) property.

-[UpdateAction](http://schema.org/UpdateAction) SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.
+[UpdateAction] SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.

-To record curation actions which modify a [File](http://schema.org/MediaObject) within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File](http://schema.org/MediaObject) SHOULD be retained, and a [CreateAction](http://schema.org/CreateAction) added which has the original version as its [object](http://schema.org/object) and the new version as its [result](http://schema.org/result).
+To record curation actions which modify a [File] within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File] SHOULD be retained, and a [CreateAction] added which has the original version as its [object] and the new version as its [result].

 ```json
 {